Healthdirect Free Australian health advice you can count on.

 How is measles diagnosed?

 Your doctor can diagnose measles by asking you about your symptoms and looking at your rash.
-They may also ask if you’ve been in recent contact with anyone infected with measles, and about your vaccination history.
+They may also ask:

-If your doctor thinks you have measles, they may refer you for a blood test, urine test or a swab of your nose or throat.
-These tests can confirm the diagnosis.
+If your doctor thinks you have measles, they may refer you for blood tests.
+The results of these tests can confirm the diagnosis.

 How is measles treated?